lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Modal Models.md

 This reaction then schedules a logical action with a delay of 500 msec (the actual target code does not add an additional delay over the minimum specified).
 This action triggers the second reaction, which writes to the output `out`.
 The main difference between the modes is that `One` is entered via a history transition, continuing its behavior, while `Two` is reset.
-(Continue behavior is indicated by an "H" on the transition edge because it enters into the entire history of the mode.)
+(History behavior is indicated by an "H" on the transition edge because it enters into the entire history of the mode.)

 <img alt="Illustration of local time (trace)" src="../../../../../img/modal_models/local_time_trace.svg" width="600"/>